Sahiba Mahal: Dowager

-Role in Afghan invasion of Delhi
+Role in Afghan invasions of Delhi

 In April 1757, the Durrani king Ahmad Shah, after sacking the imperial capital of Delhi, desired to marry her 16-year-old daughter, Hazrat Begum.
 Badshah Begum again resisted handing over her tender charge to a fierce Afghan of grandfatherly age but Ahmad Shah forcibly wedded Hazrat Begum on 5 April 1757 in Delhi.
 After their wedding celebrations, Ahmad Shah took his young wife back to his native place of Afghanistan.
 The weeping bride was accompanied by Sahiba Mahal, Badshah Begum, and a few other ladies of note from the imperial harem.
+Sahiba Mahal expressed her desire to accompany her Durrani dynasty in-law and her Mughal royal daughter to Kandahar, seeing the decline of the Mughal dynasty in India.
 On 8–10 April Sahiba Mahal came from the Ahmad Shah's camp on a final visit to the city to remove her property.
 She was escorted by 2,000 Durrani musketeers.

 In 1787, Ghulam Kadir, a leader of the Afghan Rohilla, tried to secure the support of Begum Samru, the wife of Walter Reinhardt, and ruler over the principality of Sardhana, who had considerable influence at this time in order to consolidate his position at Emperor Shah Alam II's court.
 Ghulam Kadir's efforts to secure her support were, however, fruitless, as the Begum rejected a proposal for an alliance.
 Ghulam Kadir and his Rohillas then turned away from Delhi to conquer the crownlands in the Doab.
 Sahiba Mahal was so much influenced that she recommended to the emperor that Begam Samru and Najaf Quli Khan should be invited to the presence in palace of Ghulam Kadir.

-During the occupation of Delhi in 1788 by Ghulam Kadir, he deposed Shah Alam II on the 30 July 1788 and installed the Mughal prince Bidar Bakht as the new emperor under the regnal name Nasir-ud-din Muhammad Jahan Shah (r.
+During the occupation of Delhi in 1788 by Ghulam Kadir, he deposed Shah Alam II on the 30 July 1788 and installed the prince Bidar Bakht as the new emperor under the regnal name Nasir-ud-din Muhammad Jahan Shah (r.
 31 July 1788 – 11 October 1788).
 Bidar Bakht's enthronement was the result of a pact between Ghulam Kadir and Badshah Begum, who paid 12 lakhs of rupees to Ghulam Kadir to ensure her grandson's investiture.
 Sahiba Mahal also joined her in this project.